In this section

 Neurovascular conditions can develop at any age, but these disorders can affect children differently from adults.
 Some children may be born with these conditions — such as blood vessel malformations that develop during pregnancy — while other kids may develop blood vessel narrowing or blockages later in life.

 These disorders can cause significant neurological damage to a child because of the risk of hemorrhage (bleeding) or ischemic stroke (inadequate blood supply to the brain).
-The team at Children’s has experience treating even the most complex neurovascular cases.
+The team at Children’s has experience treating even the most complex neurovascular disorders.

 Neurovascular disorders we treat